PGui/Flow/README.md

 Flow plug-in for Unreal Engine provides a graph editor tailored for scripting flow of events in virtual worlds.
 It's based on a decade of experience with designing and implementing narrative in video games.
 All we need here is a simplicity.
 * Licensed under MIT license.
 You are free to use it for commercial projects, modify it however you see fit and distribute further.

-## Getting started
-In Releases you can find example project called Flower, so you can easily check how this plug-in works.

-And if you'd decide to use Flow in your project...
-1. Unpack plug-in to the Plugins folder in your project folder.
-If you don't have such folder yet, simply create it.
-2. Open Project Settings in editor.
-Change World Settings to the Flow World Settings class and restart the editor.
-This class starts the Flow Graph assigned to the map.

 ## Concept
 It's s design-agnostic event node editor.